sumbach/modern-cljs/doc/tutorial-14.md

 ### FIAT - Fix It Again Tony

 Too bad.
-We just met a cyclic namespaces dependency problem.
+We just met a cyclic namespace dependency problem.
 Cyclic namespace dependencies are not allowed in CLJ so you need to refactor the code.

 Our scenario is simple enough.
 Remove the `modern-cljs.core` reference